c-spark/cspark-ts-sdk/docs/folder.md

 > [!IMPORTANT]
 > Remember to choose a folder name that is URL-friendly as it will form part of
-> a Spark Service URI.
-We recommend using lowercase letters and hyphens to separate
+> a Spark service URI.
+It's recommended to use lowercase letters and hyphens to separate
 > words.
 Otherwise, special characters like space will be URL-encoded.

 ### Arguments